Conee’s Cansi Bacolod

 More Than Just Cansi

-As its name suggests, Conee’s Cansi and Sugba has a lot of sugba or grilled options.
+As its name suggests, Conee’s Cansi Bacolod has a lot of sugba or grilled options.
 They have pork, fish, and chicken.
 We were able to try their grilled pork chop (P135) and it’s so tender and flavorful.
 They also have seafood favorites and short orders for merienda.

 When you visit here, at least you know that you can have more than just cansi, as they offer other savory Pinoy favorites that are cooked well.
 It’s great when you have a big group of people and all have different taste preferences.
 At least at Conee’s you have lots of items to choose from.